Bukunmikuti/view-router/README.md

  # Demo
- You might want to see how it works in a test environment before installing: <br>
+ You might want to see how it works in a test environment before installing: <br><br>
- Demo coming soon
+Check for all demos [here](https://gist.github.com/Bukunmikuti/cbf1e75ec19dacd29f06420e695e31ad)

  # Installation
 View Router ships a browser build for